keijiro/MidiJack/README.md

 Current Limitations
 -------------------

-- Currently MIDI Jack only supports Windows and OS X. No iOS support yet.
+- Currently MIDI Jack only supports Windows, OS X and Android.
+No iOS support yet.
 - Only supports note and CC messages.
 No support for program changes nor SysEx.
-- The MIDI Jack plugin always tries to capture all available MIDI devices.
+- The MIDI Jack plugin always tries to capture all available MIDI devices on Windows and OS X.
   On Windows this behavior may conflict with other MIDI applications.
+  On Android, it will cycle through available MIDI devices until it succeeds in opening one or runs out of devices.

 License
 -------

-Copyright (C) 2013-2015 Keijiro Takahashi
+Copyright (C) 2013-2017 Keijiro Takahashi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in